 Once you have entered the new group name, press "Update Group" to commit the change.
 The group can then be configured by clicking on the group name in the group list box.
 A list of configurable properties for that group will appear below the Cerberus Group list.

 Those properties are:

 ProfileGroup Name The unique name for the group.

-Description A brief summary or way identify the group.
+Description A brief summary or way to identify the group.